YuboZhangPKU/ERICA/README.md

 - __-o, --Output__
 Output file name.
 - __-p, --Population__
-Number of populations, _4_ or _5_.
+The number of populations, _4_ or _5_.
 - __-t, --Tasks__
-Number of tasks running in parallel.
+The number of tasks running in parallel.
 - __-m, --Model__
 Name of trained CNN models used for prediction.